alexirpan/alexirpan.github.io/_posts/2016-01-20-mysteryhunt.markdown

 any week where I get to hear proposals for sneakernet from space to Earth is pretty awesome.

-Thanks to sponsors, at the start of this Hunt, every team got Google Cardboard, Fitbit notebooks, and Fitbit pens.
+Thanks to sponsors, at the start of this Hunt every team got Google Cardboard, Fitbit notebooks, and Fitbit pens.
 In a true display of Mystery Hunt paranoia, the first thing we did was open the notebooks and disassemble a pen to verify none of them were puzzles.
-I blame the first aid kit from the Alice hunt.
+I blame the first aid kit puzzle from the Alice hunt.

 After kickoff, my first puzzle of the Hunt was [You Complete Me](http://huntception.com/puzzle/you_complete_me/).
 We got the correct coefficients after some staring, but it took us a while to